-Among other professional activities, Dr. Zinkhan has served as an expert witness on forest valuation for the U.S. Department of Justice and is on the Boards or Advisory Committees of the Forest History Society, the Hardwood Checkoff Initiative, the Hardwood Research Trust, the National Alliance of Forest Owners, the International Society of Forest Resource Economics, Mississippi State University’s Department of Forestry, Duke University’s Forest Finance Initiative, the University of Georgia’s Warnell School of Forestry and Natural Resources, and West Virginia University’s Davis College of Agriculture, Natural Resources, and Design.
+Among other activities, Dr. Zinkhan is on boards or advisory committees: Immediate Past Chair of the Forest History Society, University of Georgia’s Harley Langdale Jr. Center for Forest Business, the International Society of Forest Resources Economics, Mississippi State University’s Department of Forestry, and West Virginia University’s Davis College of Agriculture, Natural Resources, and Design.

 Managing Director and Senior Vice President – Dispositions

 Mr. Jenkins has primary responsibility for coordinating negotiations and due diligence for Forestland dispositions.
 Hunter was the first professional employee hired by TFG in 1996 and has served in a number of roles since the firm’s inception.
 Hunter serves on TFG’s Management Committee and Investment Committee.

 Hunter holds a B.A. from the University of Virginia and a M.S. in Management from North Carolina State University, with a focus in forest economics and timberland investments.
 Hunter’s entire professional career has been in the institutional timberland sector.